OYASHI777/coup/rustapp/src/prob_manager/backtracking.md

 C0 Revealed and A0 redrawn
 E0 needs to continue from T to T + 1.
 This is not a viable move, as player would have 3 cards in T + 1.

+Can actually just move A0 and C0 so it becomes [C0, B0] [A0] and if it inferred in T not in this, its illegal